 If you are unsure as to whether you’ll be buying from a UK-based site and whether you’ll have to pay customs fees, it is worth contacting someone you know who may be more tech-savvy to take a look at the site for you.

 Another way to avoid shipping fees if you are buying from an online store with a local brick-and-mortar location is to see if store delivery and collection are available.
-Yes, you’ll have to make the trip into the store but this way you might be able to save some money.
+Sometimes, stores will offer free in-store collections but charge for home delivery.
+You’ll have to make the trip to the store, but this way, you might be able to save some money.

 If the item you are buying is a high-value item, it is worth paying some more for tracked delivery, which means you should be able to track your delivery as it comes to you.